Reliability, Availability, Maintainability & Safety

 (RAMS) services have been one of the core ALD activities and fields of expertise since the company's establishment in 1984.
 ALD's RAMS team has performed hundreds of reliability projects covering the entire scope of reliability, maintainability and safety tasks.
 More than 30 years of reliability consulting, training

-and research are the solid basis of the ALD specialists' reputation as the world leading RAMS team in the world.
+, software development and research are the solid basis of the ALD specialists' reputation as the world leading RAMS team in the world.
 Reliability & Maintainability Program Plan

 Building a comprehensive R & M Program Plan